nixworks/public/news/2016/03/1/README.md

 ##### Corruption in South Africa
 ### [President Jacob Zuma survives a no-confidence vote in the South African Parliament in response to corruption allegations against him. ](/news/2016/03/1/president-jacob-zuma-survives-a-no-confidence-vote-in-the-south-african-parliament-in-response-to-corruption-allegations-against-him.md)
-_Context: Corruption in South Africa, Parliament, President, Jacob Zuma_
+_Context: Jacob Zuma, President, Corruption in South Africa, Parliament_

 ##### Irish general election, 2016
 ### [Prime Minister Enda Kenny, who rejected suggestions he should resign, says he will "fully and inclusively" engage with other parties, groups and Independents, including Fianna Fail, as he forms the country's government.
 Sinn Fein says it is not interested in forming a coalition government with Kenny's Fine Gael party. ](/news/2016/03/1/prime-minister-enda-kenny-who-rejected-suggestions-he-should-resign-says-he-will-fully-and-inclusively-engage-with-other-parties-groups.md)